isomerpages/nlb-sure/_tng/3f-surevivors-activity6.md

 ---
-layout: leftnav-page-content
-title: What Intentions Can An Author Have?
+title: 'What Intentions Can An Author Have?'
 permalink: /tng/surevivors-activity6/
-breadcrumb: What Intentions Can An Author Have?
+breadcrumb: 'What Intentions Can An Author Have?'
-collection_name: tng
-second_nav_title: Meet the SUREvivors
+third_nav_title: 'Meet the SUREvivors'

 ---

 ## **What Intentions Can An Author Have?**